swiss-territorial-data-lab/proj-streetview/README.md

 The corresponding data paths and parameters are passed through the config file.
 The following parameters allow to configure the type of task:

 ```
-prepare_coco: <boolean, defaults to False>  # Output COCO files for the detection with detectron2
-prepare_YOLOv11: <boolean, defaults to False>  # Output COCO files for the detection with YOLOv11
+taks:
     make_oth_dataset: <boolean, defaults to False>  # Output tiles without annotations on the lower part of the panoramic image.
+    coco:
+        prepare_data: <boolean, defaults to False>  # Output the COCO files and images for detectron2.
+        subfolder: <string>  # Subfolder name for the COCO files.
+    yolo:
+        prepare_data: <boolean, defaults to False>  # Output the COCO files and images for YOLO.
+        subfolder: <string>  # Subfolder name for the YOLO files.
 ```

+In case data are produced for both coco and yolo, hard links are created to limit the amount of image data.

 ### With detectron2

 The training of a model and infrence with detectron2 is done with the following command lines:

 ```
-python scripts/train_detectron2.py config/config_detectron2.yaml
+python scripts/detectron2/train_detectron2.py config/config_detectron2.yaml
-python scripts/infer_with_detectron2.py config/config_detectron2.yaml
+python scripts/detectron2/infer_with_detectron2.py config/config_detectron2.yaml
 ```

 The results are assessed with the `assess_results.py` script.